lipixx/docker-rh-ex/Readme.md

 The other alternative is to simply import a minimal image, like the centos one, and to install and configure the database within that image.

-This last approach is used in this exercice, configuration of the server has been set by default.
+This last approach is used in this exercice.
+Configuration of the server has been set by default.

 ###Build&Run REDIS Database container

 To build and test it standalone in Docker:
 ```
-]$ git clone github/docker-rh-ex/redis .
+]$ git clone git@github.com:lipixx/docker-rh-ex.git
-]$ cd redis
+]$ cd docker-rh-ex/redis
 ]$ docker build  -t docker-rh-ex/redis .
 ]$ docker run --name redis docker-rh-ex/redis -d
 ```